or9/roadside-romeo/README.md

 * [Data Sources - dummy-json Generation](data_templates/)
 * [Controllers](controllers/)

+##Running This App
+`npm start` runs db.sh for the purpose of starting MongoDB locally
+(from a different terminal)
+`npm test` runs newman.sh for the sake of cleanliness, so that we can keep our runtime variables in one place and have a nice looking command.
+`npm stop` stops the application and/or database
+Open browser @ url `localhost:3000` and you should see the welcome screen.
+Routes can be modified by editing `router.js` which should relate to a `Controller` which should have a related `Model`.
 ##Generating the App
 This is not applicable to running, only creating a new application.
 ```